Cryptocurrency Chiliz Falls More Than 3% In 24 hours - Chiliz (CHZ/USD)

 The chart below compares the price movement and volatility for Chiliz over the past 24 hours (left) to its price movement over the past week (right).
 The gray bands are Bollinger Bands, measuring the volatility for both the daily and weekly price movements.
 The wider the bands are, or the larger the gray area is at any given moment, the larger the volatility.

-The trading volume for the coin has tumbled 58.0% over the past week along with the circulating supply of the coin, which has fallen 0.13%.
-This brings the circulating supply to 5.34 billion, which makes up an estimated 60.12% of its max supply of 8.89 billion.
-According to our data, the current market cap ranking for CHZ is #46 at $1.26 billion.
+The trading volume for the coin has decreased 32.0% over the past week, while the overall circulating supply of the coin has decreased 0.3% to over 5.34 billion.
+This puts its current circulating supply at an estimated 60.12% of its max supply, which is 8.89 billion.
+The current market cap ranking for CHZ is #47 at $1.17 billion.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.